Lady Elizabeth's Men

 After Henslowe's death in 1616, the Lady Elizabeth's Men dissolved their bond with Prince Charles's Men, and left London to tour the provinces; they are absent from the extant records of the London theatres for roughly six years.
 During this era, they lost important cast members.
 Nathan Field joined the King's Men in 1616.
-William Ecclestone became a King's Man in 1614, as John Rice did around 1620; Joseph Taylor, who had stayed with the Prince Charles's company in 1616 and had become their leading man, replaced Richard Burbage as the King's Men's lead actor when Burbage died in March 1619.
-The leakage from the Lady Elizabeth's troupe included plays as well as personnel: works by John Fletcher and his collaborators that had been in their repertory, including Cupid's Revenge, The Coxcomb, and The Knight of Malta, ended up as King's Men's plays.
+William Ecclestone became a King's Man in 1614, as John Rice did around 1620; Joseph Taylor, who had stayed with Prince Charles's company in 1616 and had become their leading man, replaced Richard Burbage as the King's Men's lead actor when Burbage died in March 1619.
+The leakage from Lady Elizabeth's troupe included plays as well as personnel: works by John Fletcher and his collaborators that had been in their repertory, including Cupid's Revenge, The Coxcomb, and The Knight of Malta, ended up as King's Men's plays.

 The company reappeared in London in 1622.
 The actors worked for Christopher Beeston; in April 1624, they performed Philip Massinger's The Renegado.
 Defections continued: in 1624 Eliard Swanston left to join the King's Men.
 In 1625, the Queen of Bohemia's Men were replaced by, or combined with, the newly created Queen Henrietta's Men.

 In 1628 a new charter was granted to a successor company; this version of the troupe toured the provinces and showed little if any activity in London.
 It disappeared after 1632.

 Repertory

-The following list includes plays that are known or believed to have been acted by the Lady Elizabeth's Men in the years cited, and suggests the general nature of their repertory:
+The following list includes plays that are known or believed to have been acted by Lady Elizabeth's Men in the years cited, and suggests the general nature of their repertory: